jaketae/jaketae.github.io/_posts/2020-07-17-tinkering-docker.md

 layer 1: FROM alpine
 ```

 While this file is certainly not written in vernacular prose, we can sort of see what it's doing.
 First, we start `FROM` some base image, which is `alpine` in this case.
-Then, we install some modules that will be necesssary.
+Then, we install some modules that will be necessary.
 We then copy the contents of the file to `/src`, a virtual directory in the Docker container.
 Then, we run some commands and expose the endpoint of the application.
-Exposing the endpoint simply means that there is a port or url through which we can access the web application ilving in Docker.
+Exposing the endpoint simply means that there is a port or url through which we can access the web application living in Docker.

 As stated earlier, a Dockerfile is a method of building custom images.
 How do we actually build an image off of it?
 All we need is a simple `docker image build` command.